ff6347/lifelines/README.md

 For which application you could use your code or your digital result for?

 ###### Idea Number One
         You could create an individual graphic as a signature.
-It's a modern version of a fingerprint.
+It's a digital fingerprint with an aesthetic aspect.

-###### Idea Number One: Mock Up
+###### Mock Up
 ![] (https://github.com/antsteelmule/lifelines/blob/master/[%22assets%22%2C%20%22images%22]/5.1_lifelines_signature.jpg)